Water: Calming and refreshing when you’re relaxing at the lake or seaside, potentially catastrophic when it’s trapped inside the walls of your home.

 More Butyl Flashing Options

-DIY Home Center carries the best in high-quality butyl flashings.
+DIY Home Center carries the best in high-quality butyl flashings and waterproofing flashing tape.
 For more widths, applications, and manufacturers, check out these additional butyl options for your flashing projects:

 DuPont Tyvek: